burhangee/Filza26Maker/README.md

 Requirements: Python 3.8 or higher - Install from the official website.
-# Filza26Maker
+# Filza26Maker – Pure Python Edition
-A small program that takes the Filza tweak DEB and converts it to an iOS 26 / iOS 18-ready IPA :-) No exploits.
+A small program that takes the Filza tweak DEB and converts it to an iOS 26 / iOS 18-ready IPA - No exploits.

 ```
 python filza26maker.py